Billliu1993/Waste-Recycling-MiniProject/README.md

 # Waste-Recycling-MiniProject

-This project is a practice for building up an image recognition app for IOS system using MS Azure and Swift.
+This project is a personal practice for building up an image recognition app for IOS system using MS Azure and Swift.
 * Motivation
 Effective waste recycling requires careful categorization of wastes.
 However, given the large number of waste categories, this process could be time-consuming.
 Herein, there is demand for automated image recognition protocols to accelerate the process.